hikeventures/hikeventures.github.io/_posts/2016-03-18-Packrafting-River-Dee-Scotland-Day-2.markdown

 ## Balmoral - Camping in the neighbourhood of the Queen
 Queen's neighbours.
 Balmoral.

-## Abergeldie Castle - The falling castle
+## Abergeldie - The falling castle

 ## River walking
 Exciting.
 Always something to do.
 But too low water levels and getting too much.
 A great river to paddle especially if more water.
 Never boating and nor changed much by men.
 At least not that visible.